Exchange opportunities for our students

 Students who want to participate in this exchange must take the Course for studies abroad, comprising three credits, before and after the visit.

-If you want to carry out your degree project abroad, contact the responsible teacher and the International Office to discuss available possibilities.
+If you want to carry out your degree project abroad, contact the responsible teacher and the International coordination team to discuss available possibilities.

 For those of you who want to conduct the degree project abroad, it is mandatory to take the Course for studies abroad, comprising three credits.